Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 - <a href="https://stackoverflow.com/questions/44696874/forcing-a-h1-to-stay-in-1-line" target="_blank">Stackoverflow: single line</a>: keeping logo in one line.

 - <a href="https://stackoverflow.com/questions/67252231/what-is-the-purpose-of-this-purple-dashed-line-area" target="_blank">Stackoverflow: purple dashed line</a> to explain purple dashed area in chrome dev tools

+- <a href="https://stackoverflow.com/questions/25706012/how-do-i-prevent-auto-generated-links-in-the-github-wiki" target="_blank">Stackoverflow: prevent auto generated links in readme</a> to make urls not automatically links for this readme file

 #### Images
 Images for game covers: